 Search for SniperSpy within your Applications

-Go through Applications and Library folders and files to search for anything else either connected to SniperSpy, or that you don't recognise.
+Go through Applications and Library folders and files to search for anything else either connected to SniperSpy or that you don't recognize.

 Delete SniperSpy extension from your browsers